 By Roy Burner - Minister of the Gospel

 Mercy of God is forgiveness and pardon of a merciful and gracious God towards sinful mankind; reflecting His pardoning grace, taking the sins of His people off them, through the shed blood of His Son, the Lord Jesus Christ.
 Scripture reveals: If we walk in the light, as he is in the light, we have fellowship one with another, and the blood of his Son cleanses us from all sin (1 John 1:7).

-Concerning the moral sins of Israel of old: Who is like God that pardons iniquity and passes by (or over) the transgression of the remnant of his heritage?
+Who is a God like unto you, that pardons iniquity and passes by (or over) the transgression of the remnant of his heritage?
 He retains not his anger forever, because he delights in mercy.
 He will turn again, he will have compassion on us; he will subdue our iniquities; and will cast all their (or our) sins into the depths of the sea (Micah 7:18-19).

-Mercy is mentioned 99 times in the Book of Psalms; many authored by the Psalmist David, who knew first hand of the mercy of God in his own life.
-He addressed undeserved mercy in the 103rd Psalm: The Lord is merciful and gracious, slow to anger, and plenteous (or abounding) in mercy.
+The mercy of God is numerous times in the Book of Psalms; many authored by the Psalmist David, who knew first hand of the mercy of God in his own life.
+He addressed undeserved mercy in the 103rd Psalm: The Lord is merciful and gracious, slow to anger, and plenteous (or abounding) in mercy (Psalm 133:8).

 A Bible commentary noted: Merciful, gracious, slow to anger, amply illustrates the vastness, and greatness of the mercy of God, His removal of our sins, of His compassion, including all created beings.
 According to the election of grace; chosen by God and redeemed by Christ, God forgives all transgressions, sins, and iniquities of every kind, to the repentant in heart.

 I have a religious film titled "Ben-Hur" in my DVD library.
 I have watched this film many times with tears welling up in my eyes each time.
-One scene, that touches my heart, reflects the precious blood of Jesus, intermingling with water, flowing away from the scene of the cross, performing a miracle in its passing!
+One scene, that touches my heart, reflects the precious blood of Jesus, intermingle with water, flowing away from the scene of the cross, performing a miracle in its passing!